nvimpel/chipwhisperer/docs/source/linux-install.rst

 ####################

-The following instructions were designed for Ubuntu/Debian, but should be easily adaptable to other Linux distros.
+The following instructions were designed for Ubuntu/Debian, but should be easily adaptable to other Linux distributions.

 *******************
 Quick Installation